AndreasKreuzer/vinyl-label/README.md

 | posnumber | track number | Comes from pos key. |
 | postotal | total tracks | Comes from pos key. |
 | posvinyl | vinyl pos | Vinyl side letter and track number. |

+## Templates

+This program uses the jinja2 templating engine.
+As such you are free to generate any output file format (for example xml or csv).
+In the default template we are using as demonstration simple html enriched by a css stylesheet.

+See [jinja.palletsprojects.com](https://jinja.palletsprojects.com/en/3.0.x/) as a reference for syntax.

+### Template file

+Use the `--template` argument along with your jinja template file name.
+You are free to create multiple templates.

+### Template folder

+Use a folder with the same name as the template for additional data (for example a css stylesheet).
+This folder gets exported along with the rendered template.